jestjs/jest/website/versioned_docs/version-25.x/Configuration.md

 └── component.js # not test
 ```

-:::note
+:::info

-`testRegex` will try to detect test files using the **absolute file path**, therefore, having a folder with a name that matches it will run all the files as tests
+`testRegex` will try to detect test files using the **absolute file path**, therefore, having a folder with a name that matches it will run all the files as tests.

 :::